Latin And Greek Roots Prefixes And Suffixes

 Roots: The Core Meaning

 A root is the fundamental part of a word that carries its primary meaning.
 It's the base upon which prefixes and suffixes are added to modify the meaning.
-Roots often originate from Latin or Greek and provide a solid foundation for understanding related words.
-For instance, the Latin root "spect" meaning "to look," appears in words like inspect, spectacle, and respect.
+That's why roots often originate from Latin or Greek and provide a solid foundation for understanding related words.
+Take this case: the Latin root "spect" meaning "to look," appears in words like inspect, spectacle, and respect.
 Recognizing this root allows you to infer the meaning of unfamiliar words containing it.
-Some common examples of roots include:

 • Bio (Greek): Life (e.g., biology, biography)